PyWavelets/pywt/doc/paper/paper.md

 it has enabled wavelet-based image denoising in scikit-image [@scikit-image].
 The Operator Discretization Library (ODL) [@odl] uses PyWavelets to enable wavelet-based regularization in iterative inverse problems such as computed tomography image reconstruction.
+Another related package which is independent of ``PyWavelets`` is Kymatio, which implements the wavelet scattering transform in 1D-3D [@kymatio].
+The current implementation in Kymatio uses non-separable 2D and 3D wavelets defined in the frequency domain and is well suited to signal classification tasks, but does not have a simple inverse transform like the standard discrete wavelet transform.

 A number of common 1D demo signals used in the literature and in the manuscript by Stephan Mallat [@mallat2008wavelet] are provided for use in teaching and for purposes of reproducible research.
-The source code for ``PyWavelets`` has been archived to Zenodo with the linked DOI:
+The source code for ``PyWavelets`` has been archived to Zenodo with the linked DOI: [@pywavelets_zenodo].
-[@pywavelets_zenodo].

 # Acknowledgements